amhtj/Diffusion-Handwriting-Generation/readme.md

 After that, we extracting these contents and put them in the ./data directory.

-The authors calculated the FID metric, I rewrote it (library incompatibility prompted this) and added the Inseption calculation.
+The authors calculated the FID metric, I rewrote it (library incompatibility prompted this) and added the Inseption, CLIP calculation.